History of the Jews in Germany: Under the Nazis (1933–45)

 After the Night of the Long Knives, the Schutzstaffel (SS) became the dominant policing power in Germany.
-Reichsführer-SS Heinrich Himmler was eager to please Hitler and so willingly obeyed his orders.
-Since the SS had been Hitler's personal bodyguard, its members were far more loyal and skilled than those of the Sturmabteilung (SA) had been.
-Because of this, they were also supported, though distrusted, by the army, which was now more willing to agree with Hitler's decisions than when the SA was dominant.
+Reichsführer-SS Heinrich Himmler was a virulent anti-Semite and zealous executor of regime anti-Semitic policy who gained a near-total monopoly on law enforcement and state security functions in Nazi Germany by 1936.
+Since the SS had started as Hitler's personal bodyguard, its members were far more loyal and disciplined than those of the Sturmabteilung (SA) had been.
+Because of this, they were also supported, though distrusted, by the Wehrmacht, which was now more willing to submit to Hitler's decrees than when the SA was dominant.
 All of this allowed Hitler more direct control over government and political attitude towards Jews in Nazi Germany.
 In 1937 and 1938, new laws were implemented, and the segregation of Jews from the true "Aryan" German population was started.
 In particular, Jews were penalized financially for their perceived racial status.

-On June 4, 1937, two young German Jews, Helmut Hirsch and Isaac Utting, were both executed for being involved in a plot to bomb the Nazi party headquarters in Nuremberg.
+On 4 June 1937, two young German Jews, Helmut Hirsch and Isaac Utting, were both executed for being involved in a plot to bomb the Nazi party headquarters in Nuremberg.

-As of March 1, 1938, government contracts could no longer be awarded to Jewish businesses.
-On September 30, "Aryan" doctors could only treat "Aryan" patients.
+As of 1 March 1938, government contracts could no longer be awarded to Jewish businesses.
+On 30 September, "Aryan" doctors could only treat "Aryan" patients.
 Provision of medical care to Jews was already hampered by the fact that Jews were banned from being doctors or having any professional jobs.

-Beginning August 17, 1938, Jews with first names of non-Jewish origin had to add Israel (males) or Sarah (females) to their names, and a large J was to be imprinted on their passports beginning October 5.
-On November 15 Jewish children were banned from going to normal schools.
+Beginning 17 August 1938, Jews with first names of non-Jewish origin had to add Israel (males) or Sarah (females) to their names, and a large J was to be imprinted on their passports beginning 5 October.
+On 15 November Jewish children were banned from going to normal schools.
 By April 1939, nearly all Jewish companies had either collapsed under financial pressure and declining profits, or had been forced to sell out to the Nazi German government.
 This further reduced Jews' rights as human beings.
 They were in many ways officially separated from the German population.